Taylor Sorensen (he/him)

 AAAI 2024 Oral (top 3% of submissions)

-Paper, Presentation, Demo, Code, Dataset, Model
+Paper, Presentation, Demo, Code, Dataset, Model, Invited Talk

 • NovaCOMET: Open Commonsense Foundation Models with Symbolic Knowledge Distillation